stanleyqubit/MWSE/docs/source/apis/mge.md

 ### `mge.setLightingMode`
 <div class="search_terms" style="display: none">setlightingmode, lightingmode</div>

 Sets the lighting mode used by MGE XE.
-The values passed can be used from the `mge.lightingMode.*` constants.
+The values passed can be used from the [`mge.lightingMode`](https://mwse.github.io/MWSE/references/mge/lighting-modes/) constants.

 ```lua
 mge.setLightingMode(mode)